Lily Parr: Later life

 The number of women's teams had continued to grow during this time until 1921 when the Football Association banned women from playing on their member grounds.
 Support for women's teams declined, but many women such as Parr continued to play on village greens and another non-associated land.
 The Dick, Kerr Ladies toured North America in 1922 following the English ban.
 Banned again on their arrival in Canada, they toured the US and played nine games.
 They won three, drew three, and lost three against the top division men's teams.
 Parr continued with the Dick, Kerr's Ladies even when they lost the support of their factory and were renamed the Preston Ladies.

 After working in the Dick, Kerr & Co. factory Parr trained as a nurse.
 She worked in Whittingham Mental Hospital until she retired.
-While working at the hospital she continued to play women's football for the Preston Ladies until 1951.
+While working at the hospital, she continued to play women's football for the Preston Ladies until 1951.
 This included taking part in a further tour of France.

 Parr lived out most of the rest of her life in Goosnargh, near Preston.
 She lived with her partner Mary, and since her death has become an LGBT rights icon.
+She lived to see The FA lift the ban on women from playing on their member grounds in 1971.
 She died of breast cancer in 1978, aged 73, and is buried in the town of her birth, St Helens, Merseyside.
 Her heir was a nephew, Roy Parr.